runrig-coop/hedgerows/notes/draft-artifacts.md

 p.
 7:

+> What is creativity?
+This is at the heart of the current debates about patents
-> Patents on life enclose the creativity inherent to living systems that
+> on life.
+Patents on life enclose the creativity inherent to living systems
-> reproduce and multiply in self-organized freedom.
-They enclose the interior
+> that reproduce and multiply in self-organized freedom.
+They enclose the
-> spaces of the bodies of women, plants, and animals.
-They also enclose the free
+> interior spaces of the bodies of women, plants, and animals.
+They also enclose
-> spaces of intellectual creativity by transforming publicly generated knowledge
+> the free spaces of intellectual creativity by transforming publicly generated
-> into private property.
+> knowledge into private property.
+Intellectual property rights on life-forms
+> are supposed to reward and stimulate creativity.
+Their impact is actually the
+> opposite — to stifle the creativity intrinsic to life-forms and the social
+> production of knowledge.

 pp. 9-10: